Eastern Orthodox opposition to papal supremacy: Basil the Great

 But a further rumour has reached me that you are in Antioch, and are transacting the business in hand with the chief authorities.
 And, besides this, I have heard that the brethren who are of the party of Paulinus are entering on some discussion with your excellency on the subject of union with us; and by "us" I mean those who are supporters of the blessed man of God, Meletius.
 I hear, moreover, that the Paulinians are carrying about a letter of the Westerns assigning to them the episcopate of the Church in Antioch, but speaking under a false impression of Meletius, the admirable bishop of the true Church of God.
 I am not astonished at this ...
 But I shall never be able to persuade myself on these grounds to ignore Meletius, or to forget the Church which is under him, or to treat as small, and of little importance to the true religion, the questions which originated the division.
 I shall never consent to give in, merely because somebody is very much elated at receiving a letter from men.

 From his letters it appears that Basil did not hold the popes in high esteem.
 When Basil wrote to the west for help (in combating Arianism) he addressed his letters to the whole western church.
-He didn't especially write to Rome for help and did not even list it first.
+He did not especially write to Rome for help and did not even list it first.

 To his brethren truly God-beloved and very dear, and fellow ministers of like mind, the bishops of Gaul and Italy, Basil, bishop of Cæsarea in Cappadocia.